Jankirby/KilledDropItem/README.md

-# KilledCreeperHead
+# KilledDropItem
-Drops a "Creeper" head on player death.
+Drops any items you want that is set on your config on player death.

+# InDEV